 Instructions

-• In large bowl, whisk flour, oats, baking powder, cinnamon, salt and brown sugar until combined.
-Use pastry blender or fingers to cut in cold butter until mixture resembles coarse crumbs.
-Make well in center of mixture and add mashed banana and milk.
-Stir with wooden spoon or spatula just until dough forms.
-Stir in chocolate chips.*
+• In a large bowl, whisk together the flour, oats, baking powder, cinnamon, salt, and brown sugar.
+Use a pastry blender or your fingers to cut in the cold butter until the mixture resembles coarse crumbs.

 Nutrition